robmasocco/AOS-TAG/ideas.md

 # TODO LIST

-- When dealing with atomic counters, use the *relaxed* memory order since we don't care about particular ordering of those instructions, only that they get executed atomically.
 - Signals, interrupts, preemption and the like checks against deadlocks and similar problems.
 Remember that wait queues functions return *-ERESTARTSYS* when a signal was delivered.
 See our little golden screenshot from our course materials to know how signals work (and remember: they're usermode shit, you just return -EINTR).
 - Anything still marked as TODO here.
 - Load and unload scripts, that handle *insmod*, *rmmod* and possibly compilation accordingly.